adrianolszewski/Logistic-regression-is-regression/Testing hypotheses about proportions using logistic regression.md

 10. [the **Friedman test**](#mcnemar) - as above
 11. [the **Mann-Whitney-Wilcoxon and Kruskal-Wallis**](#mww) via Ordinal Logistic Regression (and paired Wilcoxon via GEE)

-Actually, the model-based approach to testing hypotheses is not anything new, and lots of other tests can be replicated with the general linear model via Ordinal Least Square (OLS) and Generalized Least Square (GLS) estimation, generalized linear models (GLM) via both Maximum-Likelhiood estimation (MLE) and semi-parametric Generalized Estimating Equations (GEE).
+Actually, the model-based approach to testing hypotheses is not anything new, and lots of other tests can be replicated with the general linear model via Ordinal Least Square (OLS) and Generalized Least Square (GLS) estimation, generalized linear models (GLM) via both Maximum-Likelihood estimation (MLE) and semi-parametric Generalized Estimating Equations (GEE).
 Let's add to this also the conditional approach via Mixed-Effect models (both general and generalized).
 And let's not forget about the Quantile Regression (with mixed effects), robust regression models, survival models (Cox, AFT, Andersen-Gill, frailty models) and dozens of others!

 All those models, followed by the Likelihood Ratio testing (LRT) or Wald's testing of model coefficients, especially combined with LS-means (EM-means) will give you incredibly flexible testing framework.